Flanders-Make-vzw/sparql-otfc/README.md

 #### Python:

 Predicates implemented in Python are similar to those in JavaScript, see `rest-otfc/python/otfc_python_demo.py` for examples.
-Python predicates are hosted in their own web server that acts as a REST bridge to the SPARQL-OTFC endpoint.
+Python predicates are hosted in their own web server that acts as a REST bridge to the sparql-otfc endpoint.
 To install and run a Python predicate server, execute the following commands within the `rest-otfc/python` folder:

 `pip install -r requirements.txt`

 `python otfc_python_demo.py`

-Add `"predicatesREST_url": "http://localhost:8008"` to `config/default.json` and restart the OTFC-SPARQL endpoint.
+Add `"predicatesREST_url": "http://localhost:8008"` to `config/default.json` and restart the sparql-otfc endpoint.

 ### Contact